iaiamomo/likwid_test_bench/README.md

 # Simultaneous Multi-Threading, performances and power/energy consumption
-Test benchmarks with different SMT levels using LIKWID.
+Scripts to test NPB benchmarks with different SMT levels and different P-state, using LIKWID tool.

 ### Flavia Monti, 1632488